Portion/Yield:Serves 2 for main course or 4 for a starter

 Oven Braising Method: Alternatively you can cook them in a casserole dish in the oven at 160°C for three hours using the same ingredients.

 Food safety is very important therefore you should when cooking sous vide always follow the golden rules:

-- Wear clean gloves when preparing to cook sous vide.
+- Wear clean disposable gloves when preparing to cook sous vide.